-My 2019 birthday was spent enjoying a (free) birthday meal at Meat Liquor.
+I have celebrated several birthdays by enjoying a (free) birthday meal at Meat Liquor.
 When spending my birthday in London, I couldn’t think of any better place to have dinner.
 Meat Liquor isn’t fancy, but it is right about the best food I have tried in London.

-Not being a burger-person, I must admit I was a bit sceptic on my first visit.
+Not being a burger person, I must admit I was a bit sceptic on my first visit.
 Getting served a portion of fries covered in sauce and onions didn’t make me any less unsure about the meal, but from the very first bite, I was hooked.
 Meat Liquor serves up the perfect blend of a homemade burger that isn’t too daunting, together with sides that are not just your regular french fries.

-Our go-to spot was the original Marylebone site which sadly closed down early 2019.
-Hidden right behind the crowded Oxford Street lies a basement-like room with little lighting and loud music.
-Serving up the best burgers and fries in town elsewhere.
-In total, Meat Liquor can be found at 11 different locations (and counting) across London, Brighton and Leeds.
+Our go-to spot was the original Marylebone site which sadly closed down in early 2019.
+Hidden right behind the crowded Oxford Street lay a basement-like room with poor lighting and loud music.
+It might not sound too appealing, but it created the perfect vibe!

+Even though that location is closed, Meat Liquor is still serving up the best burgers and fries in town elsewhere.
+In total, Meat Liquor can be found at more than 10 different locations (and counting) across London, Brighton and Leeds.
 Although the locations may vary a bit (from the big restaurants to the meat market in Covent Garden), they all serve up the same good quality food and drinks.
 London’s best burger, if you ask me!

-Meat Liquor in a Nutshell: Delicious, home-made burgers and side dishes, great music and vibes.
+- Meat Liquor in a nutshell: Delicious, homemade burgers and side dishes, great music and vibes.

-My Go-to Order: Dead Hippie burger, Deep-fried Mac’n’Cheese, Hippie Fries
+- My go-to order: Dead Hippie burger, Deep-fried Mac’n’Cheese, Hippie Fries

 2. Franco Manca

 Never have I ever experienced such a perfect, rich and tasty pizza outside the borders of Italy.
-I have since my first visit queued to get into Franco Manca countless times on different locations, and I always end up with the same perfectly tasting pizza on my plate.
+I have since my first visit queued to get into Franco Manca countless times at different locations, and I always end up with the same perfectly tasting pizza on my plate.
 Not only is it the best London pizza ever, but it is also ridiculously inexpensive.

-Franco Manca in a Nutshell: Home-made, sourdough pizza, and great drinks.
+- Franco Manca in a nutshell: Homemade, sourdough pizza, and great drinks.

-Locations: North London (x6), South London (x10), West London (x6), East London (x4), Central London (x10) and outside of London
+- Locations: North London (x7), South London (x12), West London (x6), East London (x4), Central London (x14) and outside of London

 3. The Breakfast Club

 I love breakfast food and favour any place that will serve me pancakes no matter what time of day it is.
 Long before I even moved to London, I knew that one of the first places I wanted to visit was The Breakfast Club.
-As a lover of everything American- and breakfast food-related, I could not help but drool over the picture-perfect pancakes and other meals.
+As a lover of everything American- and breakfast food-related, I could not help but drool over their picture-perfect pancakes and other meals.
 Even though there is almost definitely a queue to get in the door, the wait is totally worth it.

-- The Breakfast Club in a Nutshell: All-day breakfast-food, cool decor, and secret bars
+- The Breakfast Club in a nutshell: All-day breakfast food, cool decor, and secret bars

-Are these London Restaurants Worth the Hype?
+Are these London restaurants worth the hype?